UX/UI Design | MARCH, 2024

 Conclusion

 The ACMA team launched the CloudWatch Custom Dashboards feature on March 28th, 2024, filling a gap for a highly requested feature.
-As of mid-2024, 15,500 unique customers have viewed CloudWatch Dashboards in ACMA, confirming high demand and adoption.
+Within seven months, 29.3k unique customers had accessed CloudWatch Dashboards in ACMA 115.5k times, demonstrating high demand and adoption of the feature.

 The CloudWatch Dashboard integration has helped customers achieved their JTBDs of monitoring cloud resources and enhanced customer satisfaction of the AWS Console Mobile App.